Ahmed Yerima

 Ahmed Parker Yerima (born 8 May 1957) is a Nigerian academic, professor playwright and theater director.
 He was director-general of the Nigerian National Theatre, and has previously served as director of the National Troupe.
 He is a professor of Theater and Performing Arts and has been dean of the College of Humanities at Redeemer's University since 2013.
-Currently, he is the deputy vice- chancellor of Redeemer's University.
+Currently, he is the deputy vice-chancellor of Redeemer's University.

-Early life
+Early life and education

-Yerima was born on 8 May 1957 in Lagos, where he had his primary education.
-He went on to Baptist Academy in Obanikoro, Lagos, for his secondary education.
+Ahmed Parker Yerima was born on 8 May 1957 in Lagos, Nigeria.
+He received his primary education at St. Bernadette's Private School, Abeokuta, before attending Baptist Academy in Obanikoro, Lagos, where he obtained both the West African School Certificate and Higher School Certificate.

+Yerima studied Dramatic Arts at the University of Ife (now Obafemi Awolowo University), earning both a Diploma and a Bachelor of Arts (Honours) degree between 1977 and 1981.

+In 1982, he proceeded to University College Cardiff in the United Kingdom, where he obtained a postgraduate diploma in Playwriting and Acting.
+He later undertook further studies in theatre and performance, eventually earning a doctoral degree in theatre-related studies from Royal Holloway, University of London.

 Works

 Though Yerima wrote in different genres of literature, most of his works are historical plays.
 Prominent among these are: The Trials of Oba Ovonramwen, Attahiru, Ameh Oboni the Great, The Angel, The Twist, Uncle Venyil, The Bishop and the Soul, The Wives, The Mirror Cracks, The Lottery Ticket, Kaffir's Last Game, The Sisters, Mojagbe, Little Drops, Heart of Stone, Yemoja, Orisa Ibeji, Otaelo, and Hard Ground 'Sacred mutter’.
 His use of proverbs in three of his plays has been described and analysed by Taiwo Oluwaseun Ehineni.